petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/configuration-client-extensions.md

 └── <oAuth2ApplicationExternalReferenceCode>.oauth2.token.uri
 ```

-Application logic which communicates with Liferay DXP using an `oAuthApplicationHeadlessServer` client extension must use the information provided by this route metadata to secure the transmitted data.
+Application logic that communicates with Liferay DXP using an `oAuthApplicationHeadlessServer` client extension must use the information provided by this route metadata to secure the transmitted data.
 All necessary OAuth 2 metadata is provided this way, so you don't need to hard-code it.

 ## OAuth User Agent Client Extensions